"Please pass the salt.”

 Without salt, civilization would have never been born.
 Game animals followed salt licks, and men followed the game animals.
 The constant cycle of men going after animals going after salt licks created paths, which soon became roads, and eventually became trade routes linking village to village and town to town.
 The rest, as they say, is history.

-In ancient Greece, salt was used to buy slaves.
-The expression “not worth his salt” meant a slave was not equal to the price being asked for.
+In ancient Greece, salt was used to buy enslaved people.
+The expression “not worth his salt” meant an enslaved person was not equal to the price being asked for.

 You may have heard that ancient Roman legionnaires were paid in salt.
 This is a common misconception and actually not true.
-What they received was a special salt ration called the "salarium argentum."
+They received a special salt ration called the "salarium Argentum."
 It would later evolve into the English word "salary."
 Salt was a necessity since it could be used to preserve food or as an antiseptic for wounds sustained in battle.

-Salt plays a big part in religious rituals in many cultures around the world.
-The Roman Catholic bible has more than 30 references to salt including the well-known expression "salt of the earth" to mean someone or something very important.
-In many cultures salt is a weapon that can be used against evil beings or creatures.
+Salt plays a big part in religious rituals in many cultures worldwide.
+The Roman Catholic bible has more than 30 references to salt, including the well-known expression "salt of the earth" to mean someone or something vital.
+In many cultures, salt is a weapon that can be used against evil beings or creatures.

-Salt is salt, right?
-Actually, no. There are different types of salts out there depending on where it comes from or how it is processed.
+Salt is salt.
+Actually, no. Different salts depend on where it comes from or how it is processed.

 Also called refined salt, table salt is mostly just sodium chloride with anti-caking agents added.
-How is refined salt different from the other types of salt?
+How is acceptable salt different from the other types of salt?

-The evaporation process involves the use of high compression and heat which disrupts the molecular structure of the salt.
+The evaporation process involves high compression and heat, which disrupts the molecular structure of the salt.
 Finally, almost all of the moisture is removed using a fluidized-bed dryer.

 This is NOT the salt you want to consume.
-(And a big reason why restaurant food is not good for you is their use of other kinds of cheap, mass-produced salt like this.)
+(And a big reason restaurant food is not suitable for you is their use of other kinds of cheap, mass-produced salt like this.)